 - We conduct our dealings with the relevant tax authorities with honesty, integrity, respect and fairness, and in a spirit of co-operative compliance - Where possible, we will seek early guidance and certainty on matters of complexity.
-Where we do this, we will always seek to provide the information required by the tax appropriate authority to provide such guidance - For corporate matters, the Head of Finance is primarily responsible for corresponding with the tax authorities with the aim of minimising any contention that could potentially arise - All personnel within the business should consult with the Head of Finance before engaging with the authorities - In the event of a tax audit, the Head of Finance must be informed immediately.
+Where we do this, we will always seek to provide the information required by the tax appropriate authority to provide such guidance - For corporate matters, the Head of Finance is primarily responsible for corresponding with the tax authorities with the aim of minimising any contention that could potentially arise.
+For client Fund-related taxes, the Head of Investment Operations is responsible - All personnel within the business should consult with the Head of Finance before engaging with the authorities - In the event of a tax audit, the Head of Finance must be informed immediately.
 All document/information requests from the authorities must be reviewed and approved first to establish whether the authorities are entitled access to all of the information requested - We seek to swiftly resolve any disputed matters through proactive and transparent discussion and negotiation - Any negotiations or settlements reached with the tax authorities require approval from the Chief Operating Officer (COO) - However, Brunel is prepared to litigate issues where we disagree with a ruling or decision provided by tax authorities and where we feel we have a strong technical position.
+Decisions to actively take a case to litigation is subject to for Board approval.
+However, routine procedural activities such as stand-over applications and appeals behind lead cases need not be referred to the Board